What Is SWOT?

 - Is the management considered trustworthy by the employees?

 Opportunities: These are the indicators that provide guidance for company growth, improvement of financial status, and enhancement of market share.
-The product customers and market conditions are examined to seize the opportunities being offered.
+The product, customers and market conditions are examined to seize the opportunities being offered.
 For example, a particular product is required and is not available in the market.
-There is a huge opportunity that may be availed by the adoption of appropriate strategy.
-Suitable SWOT questions are the following:
+There is a huge opportunity that may be availed by the adoption of an appropriate strategy.
+Suitable SWOT analysis questions are: